-The answer to this is mostly "no." Generally those with anxiety appear to have more shyness, fear, and avoidance behaviors.
-But certainly there are some ways where a person can feel a loss of inhibition that is anxiety related.
-For example, some people with anxiety are more prone to "snapping" at others because of irritation – even shy people.
+The answer to this is mostly "no." Those with anxiety appear to have more shyness, fear, and avoidance behaviors.
+But certainly, there are some ways where a person can feel a loss of inhibition that is anxiety related.
+For example, some people with anxiety are more prone to "snapping" at others because of irritation - even shy people.

 But this is only tangentially disinhibition, and more of a reaction to anxiety, not necessarily anxiety related.